 So how do we go about preparing young people for an uncertain future?
 We need to ensure we concentrate on the things we know they will need in order to navigate it.
 For young people to be successful in a rapidly changing, uncertain and unpredictable landscape, they need to be creative-thinking, risk-taking problem-solvers who are resilient and adaptable, and able to take opportunities when they present themselves.

 Adey and Shayer developed a cognitive acceleration programme which has been demonstrated to raise children from concrete to abstract thinking through the application of teaching and learning strategies designed to introduce cognitive conflict (something unexpected), discussion and reflection.
-The programme covers the core subjects of Maths, English and Science at KS3.
+The programme covers the core subjects of maths, English and science at KS3.
 Cognitive acceleration has been shown to improve students’ reasoning and this underpins their ability in examination subjects.
-It raises young people’s reasoning from concrete to abstract, allowing them to answer more challenging examination questions as well as providing them with the reasoning skills to navigate an exciting but uncertain future.
+It raises young people’s reasoning skills, allowing them to answer more challenging examination questions as well as providing them with the skills to navigate an exciting but uncertain future.

-At Queen’s College we are rolling out an innovative programme to develop pupils’ thinking skills across the entire curriculum.
-This has involved taking the ideas developed by Adey and Shayer in Maths, English and Science and using the underlying principles to apply to a whole range of different subjects.
+At Queen’s College we are rolling out an innovative programme of developing thinking skills across the entire curriculum.
+This has involved taking the ideas developed by Adey and Shayer in maths, English and science and using the underlying principles to apply to a whole range of different subjects.
 New materials are being developed which introduce cognitive conflict, group discussion and reflection in order to get pupils to think in all areas.
 The application of this strategy is just as important on the sports field where young people need to be able to make quick decisions for themselves and so the programme is being applied to all areas of the co-curriculum as well as the curriculum.

 To implement the cognitive acceleration programme, we are working with the Let’s Think Forum – a charity which aims to sustain and develop cognitive acceleration as an approach to developing children’s reasoning.
 Four Let’s Think Forum tutors have been working across the school to help teachers adopt the Let’s Think approach in specific lessons and to modify aspects of teaching to promote effective thinking.
 Lessons help to promote intellectual resilience and risk-taking, as it is less about getting the right answer and more about asking the right questions.